Hutchinson Health is committed to delivering the utmost in patient care, putting quality, health, and safety at the forefront of all our actions.

 Patient safety has become a topic of concern throughout the health care industry.
 Hutchinson Health has been at the forefront of efforts to identify and enhance patient safety.

 A culture of quality and safety starts at the top and is embraced by employees throughout the organization.
-Dr. Steve Mulder, our President and CEO, was recognized by the Minnesota Hospital Association with the Patient Safety Leadership Award.

 Creating a culture of patient safety involves many tactics such as promoting good hand hygiene to prevent the spread of disease, keeping patients safe from falls, tending to high-risk patients to prevent pressure ulcers (also known as, bed sores) and more.